 - The right to attend meetings of the Authority and its committees and sub-committees except where, for example, personal or confidential matters are being discussed. - To inspect agendas and reports, except those which contain, for example, personal or confidential matters. - To obtain a copy of the Constitution - To see reports and background papers (save for exempt or confidential items) and to see records of decisions made by the Authority and its committees and sub-committees. - To complain to the Authority under the Authority's own complaints processes.
-To complain to the Ombudsman if they think the Authority has not followed its procedures properly, however, they should only do this after using the Authority's own complaints process. - To complain to the Audit Sub Committee via the Monitoring Officer to the Authority if they have evidence which they think shows that a Member has not followed the Authority's Code of Conduct. - To inspect the Authority's accounts and to make their views known to the external auditor.
-This function is now carried out by Grant Thornton.
+To complain to the Ombudsman if they think the Authority has not followed its procedures properly, however, they should only do this after using the Authority's own complaints process. - To complain to the Audit & Scrutiny Committee via the Monitoring Officer to the Authority if they have evidence which they think shows that a Member has not followed the Authority's Code of Conduct.

+• To inspect the Authority's accounts and to make their views known to the external auditor. .